 Hull has an MFA in Fiber from Cranbrook Academy of Art in Bloomfield Hills, Michigan and a BFA in Fiber from Maryland Institute College of Art in Baltimore, Maryland.
-She has been awarded residencies at the Alfred and Trafford Klots International Program for Artists in Léhon, France, AZ West in Joshua Tree, California, and Ox-Bow School of Art in Saugatuck, Michigan.
-Her work has been exhibited at the New Orleans Museum of Art, the Ogden Museum of Southern Art and Cranbrook Art Museum.
-Prior to her appointment as Lecturer in the Fashion Design and Merchandising program at Wayne State, Hull taught courses in experimental fashion, the material and political histories of textiles in contemporary art, and fiber structures and surfaces in the Crafts Department at the College for Creative Studies.
-At Wayne State, she teaches courses in basic to advanced garment construction, flat patterning, portfolio development, and the textiles industry including production and end use.
+She has been awarded residencies at the Alfred and Trafford Klots International Program for Artists in Léhon, France, AZ West in Joshua Tree, California, Ox-Bow School of Art in Saugatuck, Michigan, Vermont Studio Center in Johnson, Vermont, and Haystack Mountain School of Crafts in Deer Isle, Maine.
+Her work has been exhibited at the New Orleans Museum of Art, Cranbrook Art Museum, Wasserman Projects, and Simone DeSousa Gallery among other venues nationwide and abroad.

-Fold Themselves, installation of twelve indigo-dyed linen, silk crepe, and cotton garments, steel armatures, 2018
+Fold Themselves, installation of twelve indigo-dyed linen, silk crepe, and cotton garments, steel armatures, 2018, photo: Clare Gatto

 Degrees and Certifications

 BFA Fiber, Maryland Institute College of Art

 AFA 2420 Construction Methods I

 AFA 5422 Flat Pattern